kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 4 - Build/Sprint 2: Performance Measurement Under Agile Delivery Contracts.md

 Managing multi-vendor digital service contracts isn’t just about awarding and administering discrete scopes of work—it’s about curating a collaborative, high-performing delivery ecosystem.
 When government teams treat vendors as strategic partners, foster a culture of transparency and fairness, and create structures for joint accountability, the results are faster delivery, better products, and a healthier vendor marketplace.
 From onboarding and coordination to retrospectives and incentives, every touchpoint offers an opportunity to reinforce shared goals and reduce friction.
 By embracing the role of a ***Delivery Marketplace Architect*****,** agencies can shape a multi-vendor environment that is adaptive, resilient, and continuously improving—not in spite of its complexity, but because of how intentionally it’s managed.

+---
+## Knowledge Check: Managing a Multi-Vendor Environment

+### 1\.
+Which of the following best describes the role of a government team in a multi-vendor digital services environment?

+ *(Select one)*
+ A. Enforcing strict competition between vendors
+ B. Monitoring each vendor individually with no coordination
+ C. Acting as a Delivery Marketplace Architect to support shared outcomes
+ D. Leaving vendors to figure things out on their own

+**Correct Answer: C**

+---

+### 2\.
+What is the purpose of joint retrospectives and quarterly program reviews (QPRs)?

+ *(Select all that apply)*
+ ☐ Track individual vendor contract compliance
+ ☐ Surface system-wide blockers and risks
+ ☐ Co-design improvements across teams
+ ☐ Celebrate delivery wins and analyze what went wrong

+**Correct Answers: B, C, D**

+---

+### 3\.
+Which of the following is a good example of *vendor self-organization*?

+ *(Select one)*
+ A. Waiting for the CO to assign tasks
+ B. Forming a working group to align on shared DevOps tools
+ C. Competing with other vendors to block their progress
+ D. Ignoring dependencies between contracts

+**Correct Answer: B**

+---

+### 4\.
+Imagine you are reviewing a recurring delivery issue that impacted three vendors.
+What’s the best next step?

+ *(Short answer)*

+*\[Your response here\]*

+**Example of acceptable answer:** “Host a joint root cause analysis to understand what happened and agree on system-level improvements.”